vitaliimalynka/vitaliimalynka/README.md

 ### Hi there 👋

+My name is Vitaliy.
+I'm 32 y.o. and i live in Ukraine.

+I have more than 7 years’ experience in IT sphere.
+Now I switched to front-end development and want to present my developments to you.

+This portfolio contains my first landing pages and a small Angular project.

 <!--
 **vitaliimalynka/vitaliimalynka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.